Modern Slavery statement

 UKSBS Policies

-UKSBS maintains several policies applicable to all our employees to support the steps we are taking to prevent modern slavery in our operations and supply chain.
+UKSBS maintains policies applicable to all our employees to support the steps we are taking to prevent modern slavery in our operations and supply chain.
 We continuously review and improve our policies with input from employee groups, specialists and third parties where appropriate.

 Whistleblowing – encourages colleagues to speak up if they have concerns about illegal practices within UKSBS, including possible modern slavery in our business or supply chain.
 All employees have access to an independent whistleblowing phoneline.

-Diversity and Inclusiveness – UKSBS is committed to establishing and maintaining a working environment which is free from discrimination and values all employees as individuals.
+Inclusiveness – UKSBS is committed to establishing and maintaining a working environment which is free from discrimination and values all employees as individuals.

 With support from an external consultant, UKSBS has been strengthening its Corporate Social Responsibility (CSR) agenda, to identify CSR topics of focus and the importance, influence and scale of impact that UKSBS has over various CSR themes.
 These are aligned to the UN Sustainable Development Goals, including Goal 8 – Decent work and economic growth.